tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguiminigames.h/cpp:	no dependencies.
 For a list of minigames and their own license, please read addons/yes_addons/imguiminigames.h.
 -> imguibz2.h/cpp:		no dependencies.
 It's libbzip2 (http://www.bzip.org/), inlined and made a bit more ImGui-friendly.
 License: BSD-style.
 It allows loading .ttf.bz2 font files when using some imguibinding.
 [You can define BZ_DECOMPRESS_ONLY to reduce memory impact a bit].
 -> imguistringifier.h/cpp:	no dependencies.
 It includes libb64 (libb64.sourceforge.net License: Public Domain).
 It makes easier to embed files inside source code (e.g. ttf fonts, shader source code, and so on).
+-> imguiemscriptenpersistentfolder: no dependencies.
+It creates a "/persistent_folder" in the root of the emscripten filesystem (more on this in the emscripten section below).
+-> imguiimageeditor:		no dependencies.
+License: Please see ./addons/yes_addons/imguiimageeditor.h

 Tip: If you used the NO_IMGUI_ADDONS definition to disable all the "normal" addons, then all your addons behave like yes_addons!
      That means that you can define, for example, YES_IMGUISTYLESERIALIZER to re-enable the "normal" imguistyleserializer addon.